-People marched around the statehouse on Labor Day as part of the "Workers over Billionaires" protests held nationwide on Monday.
+People marched around the Indiana Statehouse on Labor Day as part of the "Workers over Billionaires" protests held nationwide.

-Caroline Hamilton is an organizer with Indiana Resistance, a branch of the national 50501 movement that has held other protests at the statehouse in recent months.
+Caroline Hamilton is an organizer with Indiana Resistance, an off-shoot group of organizers launched with help from the national 50501 movement.
+That movement has held other protests at the statehouse in recent months.

 “We really wanted to give this protest back to the people of Indiana,” Hamilton said.
 “We really need the people that are driving by, honking and showing support, and the people showing up at events, to get out and vote.”